Our Impact

 We invest in nonprofit organizations and for-profit social enterprises that measurably improve access to affordable housing, and equitably expand economic opportunity for marginalized residents of Northeast Florida.

-Using the framework of a Local Capital Pool, we look to address and surmount the existing gaps and inadequacies faced by under-served communities when they try to obtain financing.
-Measurable local impact will be our primary emphasis when we make loans and equity investments.
+Through the Local Capital Pool, we look to address and surmount the existing gaps and inadequacies faced by under-served communities when they try to obtain financing.
+Measurable local impact is our primary emphasis when we make loans and equity investments.

 “For 60 years, The Community Foundation has partnered with people who want to give back to their community.
 Impact investing is an exciting way to give forward, helping address our affordable housing crisis through access to capital.”